Operationalizing Declarative and Procedural Knowledge: a Benchmark on Logic Programming Petri Nets (LPPNs): Semantics

-Considering interleaved semantics for the selection of the transition, and for simplicity, only deterministic firing, we have the following rules:

-{\roman{enumi}} \begin{enumerate} \item all safe enabled transitions may or may not pre-fire, \item at least one transition must pre-fire per step, i.e. it is impossible that no transition fire, save the last step, \item at maximum one transition can pre-fire per step. \end{enumerate} In ASP code:
+The interleaved semantics can be translated into the following rules: {\roman{enumi}} \begin{enumerate} \item all enabled transitions may or may not pre-fire; \item pre-firing is transformed to firing; \item at least one enabled transition must pre-fire per step, i.e. it is impossible that no transition fire if there are enabled transitions; \item at maximum one transition can pre-fire per step. \end{enumerate} In ASP code: